What is VAST 2.0?

 Skip & Close

 - Non-rewarded video 15s or shorter, are non-skippable and no skip button is shown.
-If the user completes the video, Fyber attempts to show the end card immediately following the video (with the x button on the upper right corner), else an x button appears
+If the user completes the video, Fyber attempts to show the end card immediately following the video

 - A countdown timer immediately appears at the bottom left of the video based on video duration passed in VAST XML